VaibhavAswal/tollyGramServer/README.md

 # gangLandServer
-Backend code for my social media website
+Backend code for https://tollygram.vaibhavaswal.codes/ social media website

 currently working on:
 private chats

 want to contribute?
-you can add commenting and private profile functionality Feel Free to Contribute
+you can add delete comment and private profile functionality Feel Free to Contribute

 Start this repo If you liked it